petertdelia/csv-filter/README.md

 - the input csv file must contain the headers `[ FirstName, LastName, Email, Phone ]`

 ## Testing
-- from the root project directory, run `npm run test` to run all tests.
+- from the root project directory, run `npm test` to run all tests.
 This command outputs code coverage as well
 - tests are kept in the `tests` directory

 ## Design considerations